KwazikwakheDev/PLP-Assignment2-KwazikwakheDev/README.md

 4. Compare and contrast the Agile and Waterfall models of software development.
 What are the key differences, and in what scenarios might each be preferred?
-- **+Agile Model :** is an iterative approach and incremental approach to software development.
+- **Agile Model :** is an iterative approach and incremental approach to software development.
 This approach thrivees in environments where requiremnts may change and need continous customer feedback.
-- **+Waterfall model :** is an linear and sequatial approach to software developments, where each phase must be completed before moving to the next phase.
+- **Waterfall model :** is an linear and sequatial approach to software developments, where each phase must be completed before moving to the next phase.
 The waterfall model may be preffered where all the requirements are known.
-- **Agile vs. Waterfall Models**:The Waterfall model is a structured, phase-driven approach that works well for projects with clear, stable requirements.
+- **Agile vs. Waterfall Models**: The Waterfall model is a structured, phase-driven approach that works well for projects with clear, stable requirements.
 Agile, on the other hand, is a flexible, iterative approach that thrives in environments where requirements may change and continuous customer feedback is valuable.

 4. **Requirements Engineering:**